-Geographic reach and subject matter expertise frame Beveridge & Diamond’s air quality and climate change capabilities.
+Geographic reach, subject matter expertise, and high-stakes enforcement and litigation experience anchor Beveridge & Diamond’s air quality and climate change capabilities.

 At the forefront of all significant environmental developments, in both domestic and international venues, we help clients meet regulatory, strategic, and enforcement challenges with creativity and rigor.
 Geopolitical factors have created global volatility in industry, energy, transportation, and the supply chain, driving many companies to seek out multiple law firms to address their needs, worldwide.
 We offer comprehensive coverage across all critical United States and international jurisdictions to deliver efficient, integrated, holistic solutions for our clients.

 Our lawyers have decades of experience advising and litigating air issues under the Clean Air Act (CAA).
 From its well-known emissions standards to niche provisions that regulate obscure pollutants or the trading of emissions reduction credits, whatever portion of the CAA companies need help with, we have an expert on that and more.

 Likewise, for climate change.
 We represent multinational companies from the U.S. to the EU, Canada, China, Latin America, and beyond under both regulatory and market-based programs, such as California’s cap and trade program and the EU emissions trading system (ETS).
 Not only do we help our clients understand these programs, we help them engage with regulators and complete carbon offset projects and other emissions transactions that generate value for their businesses.

 When it comes to helping companies achieve their objectives, what you know can be as vital as whom you know.
 Our lawyers have longstanding relationships with senior staff and policymakers responsible for air and climate change regulation at the Environmental Protection Agency, Department of Energy, Department of Transportation, Department of State, and the White House, as well as in key state regulatory bodies (notably the California Air Resources Board) and international bodies.